Karnataka Rakshana Vedike: Reservations at HAL

 On 8 July 2011 Karnataka Rakshana Vedike members staged a protest at Hindustan Aeronautics Limited (HAL) premises demanding reservation for Kannadigas as per the official language policy applicable to all union Government organizations.
 Following this, Kannada Development Authority (KDA) chairperson Mukhyamantri Chandru also met with HAL officials and insisted on implementing Dr. Sarojini Mahishi report which recommends 100 percent reservation to locals for 'C' and 'D' category posts.
 HAL's HR executive director cited ignorance of the fact that even Central Government organizations had to conform to the report's recommendations and assured them of appointing Kannadigas to all of the 677 openings.
 Besides this, they were also presented facts that 11,262 people of its 15,162 workforce in Bengaluru consisted of Kannadigas.

 Kannada's supremacy in Karnataka

 Protest against English

 KRV has vehemently opposed what it calls as the imposition of English in Karnataka.
-There have been incidents of the Vedike activists blackening English signboards in Karnataka (especially Bengaluru) as protest against the non-conformance of commercial establishments with the Govt. of Karnataka rule that all signboards in Karnataka need to have Kannada more prominent than any other language.
-The Karnataka Shops & Commercial Establishments Act, 1961, under Rule 24-A states that the name board of every establishment shall be in Kannada and if any other language is used, it should be below the Kannada version.
+There have been incidents of the Vedike activists blackening English signboards in Karnataka (especially Bengaluru) citing the old discontinued Govt. of Karnataka rule that all signboards in Karnataka need to have Kannada more prominent than any other language.
+The Karnataka Shops & Commercial Establishments Act, 1961, under Rule 24-A stated that the name board of every establishment shall be in Kannada and if any other language is used, it should be below the Kannada version.
+This was later dropped after the High Court Order.
 Bruhat Bengaluru Mahanagara Palike](Greater Bangalore Municipal Corporation) ] also issued notices to establishments that do not comply to this rule may have their licenses revoked.

+On January 5 2024, the Karnataka Cabinet approved an ordinance amending the Kannada Language Comprehensive Development Act, mandating a 60% use of the state's language in signage.
+The existing law only requires Kannada use in the "upper-half portion" of business name boards.
+However, Governor Thaawarchand Gehlot vetoed the ordinance and returned it to the State Assembly, asking it to reconsider.